HigherOrderCO/Kind/README.md

 - Extracting the first element of a list statically checked to be non-empty:

     ```haskell
-    -- Returns the first element of a statically-checked non-empty list
     safe_head(A; xs: List(A), e: length(_ xs) != 0n) : A
       case xs
       + e : length(_ xs) != 0n